-The North East Corridor Upgrade will enable improved services for north-east Victoria and the growing communities of Donnybrook and Wallan.
+The North East Line Upgrade will enable improved train services for passengers and allow VLocity trains to run to Albury/Wodonga for the first time.

 What will happen?

 The Australian Rail Track Corporation (ARTC) delivered the project’s track upgrades, which included: